-Section R401.2; amended by adding a new paragraph following the existing paragraph to read as follows.
+Section R401.2; add a new paragraph following the existing paragraph to read as follows.

 Section R401.2.
 Requirements. {existing text unchanged} ...

 Every foundation and/or footing, or any size addition to an existing post-tension foundation, regulated by this code shall be designed and sealed by a Texas-registered engineer.